 Careful consideration of OSHA citation classifications can serve as a guide for developing the most appropriate and targeted training programs and response strategies.
 In this blog, we discuss the various OSHA citation classifications, and their importance to proactive and responsive efforts.

 - De Minimis – A de minimis violation is the least severe classification and is issued for technical OSHA violations that do not impact the health or safety of employees.

 - Other-than-Serious – These violations directly affect health and safety in the workplace, but are considered generally unlikely to result in employees suffering harm.

-- Serious – Serious violations are issued when there are workplace hazards employers knew or should have known about that create substantial risks for worker injury or death.
+- Serious – Serious violations are issued when there are workplace hazards employers knew about, or should have known about, that create substantial risks for worker injury or death.

 - Willful – Willful violations are among the most serious classification, and are issued to employers that knowingly violate OSHA standards, knew about hazardous conditions in the workplace, and failed to take steps to address them.

-- Repeated – OSHA classifies violations as repeated when employers have previously been cited for the same of similar violation within the past five years.
+- Repeated – OSHA classifies violations as repeated when employers have previously been cited for the same or a similar violation within the past five years.

 Citation Classifications & Compliance Plans

 A sound compliance plan entails far more than simply owning an OSHA guidebook.
 It requires thoughtful, targeted, and insight-driven strategies that help employers ensure regulatory compliance and reduce risks on an active and ongoing basis.